Ngufor-emmanuella/math-magicians/README.md

 -create a directory called components.
 -Inside components, create a new Calculator.js file.
--In Calculator.js, create a React component that matches the required design
+-In Calculator.js, create a React component that matches the required design -Used table tags for html and css layouts
 > Learning objectives

 - Set up a React app.